 Meaning, if you are running around three cones for agility you’re really not training agility.

 You already know exactly where you’re going and what you’re going to do about it.
 A game situation is never like that.
-Not to mention agility is the transfer of absorbing and re-directing force, a quality much more related to relative strength then cone drills.
+Not to mention agility is the transfer of absorbing and re-directing force, a quality much more complex then cone drills.
 I go over this in much greater detail in our hockey speed book Next Level Speed.

 To add some practical advice to agility, a kid would both get greater agility development and flat out have a way better time playing tag or playing dodgeball with the other kids.